Which organelle is primarily responsible for producing ATP throug... | Channels for Pearson+

 1

-Step 1: Understand the function of ATP in cells.
-ATP (adenosine triphosphate) is the primary energy currency of the cell, used to power various biological processes.
+Understand the question: The problem is asking which organelle in animal cells is primarily responsible for producing ATP through cellular respiration.
+ATP (adenosine triphosphate) is the energy currency of the cell.

-Step 2: Recall the process of cellular respiration.
-Cellular respiration is the metabolic pathway that converts glucose and oxygen into ATP, carbon dioxide, and water.
+Recall the process of cellular respiration: Cellular respiration is the process by which cells convert glucose and oxygen into ATP, carbon dioxide, and water.
+This process occurs in specific organelles.

-Step 3: Identify the organelle responsible for cellular respiration.
-In eukaryotic cells, the mitochondrion is the organelle where cellular respiration occurs, specifically in its inner membrane and matrix.
+Identify the organelle involved: The mitochondrion is the organelle where the majority of ATP is produced during cellular respiration.
+It is often referred to as the 'powerhouse of the cell.'

-Step 4: Compare the functions of the other organelles listed.
-The Golgi apparatus is involved in protein modification and transport, lysosomes are responsible for breaking down waste materials, and the endoplasmic reticulum is involved in protein and lipid synthesis.
-None of these are directly involved in ATP production.
+Eliminate incorrect options: Lysosomes are involved in breaking down waste and cellular debris, the endoplasmic reticulum is involved in protein and lipid synthesis, and the Golgi apparatus is responsible for modifying, sorting, and packaging proteins and lipids.

 Watch next